BBVAEngineering/ember-cli-remark/README.md

   or `ember-mocha`/`ember-cli-mocha` are used, but can also be set to `qunit` and `mocha` manually.

-- More options avaliable in [unified-engine](https://github.com/unifiedjs/unified-engine/blob/master/doc/configure.md) docs.
+- `remark`: Options avaliable in [unified-engine](https://github.com/unifiedjs/unified-engine/blob/master/doc/configure.md) docs.

 ## Contribute